Jedaian/natural-disaster-pipeline/README.md

 - Fire data is partitioned by `acq_date` (acquisition date) in Parquet format
 - This creates a directory structure like `/fires/acq_date=2025-11-05/`
 - Enables efficient time-based queries without scanning all data
-- dbt and DuckDB can read specific partitions when filtering by date
+- Bruin-managed dbt models and DuckDB can read specific partitions when filtering by date

 **Stream Processing Optimizations:**
 - RocksDB state store for Spark streaming checkpoints (better performance than default)